-Amplification is the action where your followers share your content - we track when someone amplifies your message by retweeting a Post on Twitter, sharing a post on Facebook, or sharing a post on Google+.
+Amplification is the action where your followers share your content - we track when someone amplifies your message by retweeting a Post on Twitter, sharing a post on Facebook, or saving a Pin on Pinterest.

 Amplification is important because when a company's followers retweet or share that company's content a much wider audience sees that content (against a potential reach of all of your followers multiplied by their followers).

 There's an important note here as well - on Facebook we track the retweets, shares, and posts on the original post only, not on "shares of shares".

 For example, if someone shares a post from the Rival IQ Facebook page on their own timeline, and then a second person re-shares this post starting from their own timeline, we don't capture the secondary share metrics.

 Applause is the action where a follower tells you what content they prefer by "liking" or "favoriting" content.
 We define "Applause" as what happens in Twitter when you "Favorite" a Tweet, in Facebook when you "Like" a post or photo, in Google+ when you add a "+1" to posts, in YouTube when you "like" a video, or in Instagram when you "like" a photo.

 Tracking Applause will highlight content your audience identifies with strongly.